 LASIK surgery offers life-changing vision correction, eliminating the need for glasses and contacts.
-Washington University LASIK and Refractive Surgery Center is committed to providing top of the line vision correction services.
+Washington University LASIK Surgery Center is committed to providing top of the line vision correction services.
 We offer the best patient care and outcomes available using cutting edge laser technology.

 Washington University Ophthalmology’s Professor Stephen Wexler, MD is one of the most respected LASIK surgeons in the Midwest.
 Dr. Wexler is board certified, with 30+ years’ experience, and has performed 70,000+ procedures.
-Dr. Wexler is the director of our new LASIK and Refractive Surgery Center.
+Dr. Wexler is the director of our new LASIK Surgery Center.

 As world leaders in patient care, teaching and research, we strive to touch lives and preserve and restore vision through innovation and compassionate service.